- 7 Most Effective Exercises - Slideshow

 Perhaps no area of exercise science has been more studied than the benefits of aerobic exercise.
 There is a mountain of evidence to prove that regular aerobic exercise will improve your health, your fitness, and much more.
 Here's a partial list of the documented health benefits of aerobic exercise.

 Colon cancer.
 Research is clear that physically active men and women have about a 30%-40% reduction in the risk of developing colon cancer compared with inactive individuals.
 It appears that 30-60 minutes per day of moderate- to vigorous-intensity physical activity is needed to decrease the risk, and there is a dose-response relationship, which means that the risk declines the more active you are.
 Breast cancer.
-There is reasonably clear evidence that physically active women have about a 20%-30% reduction in risk compared with inactive women.
-Like colon cancer, it appears that 30-60 minutes per day of moderate- to vigorous-intensity physical activity is needed to decrease the risk, and it is likely that there is a dose-response relationship as well.
+There is reasonably clear evidence that physically active women have a greater reduction in risk compared with inactive women.
+Like colon cancer, it appears that 75 to 150 minutes per day of moderate- to vigorous-intensity physical activity is needed to decrease the risk, and it is likely that there is a dose-response relationship as well.
 Prostate cancer.
 Research is inconsistent regarding whether physical activity plays any role in the prevention of this cancer.
 Lung cancer.
 There are relatively few studies on physical activity and lung cancer prevention.
 The available data suggest that physically active individuals have a lower risk of lung cancer; however, it is difficult to completely account for the risks of active and passive cigarette smoking as well as radon exposure.
 Other cancers.
 There is little information on the role of physical activity in preventing other cancers.

 There's some good news for people undergoing cancer treatment.
 In one study, aerobic exercise performed five days per week for 30-35 minutes for six weeks at 80% of maximal heart rate reduced fatigue in women being treated for cancer.
 In another study, 10 weeks of aerobic exercise at 60% of maximum heart rate for 30-40 minutes, four days per week, reduced depression and anxiety in female cancer patients.
 Aerobic exercise isn't a panacea when it comes to cancer, but evidence suggests that it certainly can help.